lianqiw/maos/docs/20_compile.md

 Create a folder .aos in your home folder, create two files in there.
 Put these files in all the machines you want to monitor.

-- \c ~/.aos/hosts Each line contains a machine's hostname you want to monitor.
-It also supports the full format \c prettyname=full_hostname:port
+- `~/.aos/hosts` Each line contains a machine's hostname you want to monitor.
+It also supports the full format `prettyname=full_hostname:port`

-- \c ~/.aos/port contains the port you want the \c scheduler to bind to so that the monitor can connect to it.
+- `~/.aos/port` contains the port you want the `scheduler` to bind to so that the monitor can connect to it.
 Any non-privileged port numbers are fine (like 10000).
 Different users should have different port number.
-The port has to be the same on all the machines unless explicitly specified in \c hosts.
+The port has to be the same on all the machines unless explicitly specified in `hosts`.
 If not set, the number will be automatically computed based on username.
 Make sure the firewall allows them.
+- After modifying the two files above, the `scheduler` should be killed and restarted (by simply running `maos` once.)
 - Please be aware that no authentication is performed.
 The user should make sure such ports are protected.
+- When `libwebsockets` is enabled, there is also a browser based interface.
+The address is printed in the beginning of `maos` log message.

 ## Drawdaemon

 Once the monitor is running, it will display running jobs on each connected host.
 Right click on a running job and select `Plot selected jobs` will launch drawdaemon and start plotting the telemetry data in realtime.
 This works for local and remote host.
 Multiple drawdaemon windows can be started for the same or different jobs.

 An alternative way to launch drawdaemon is to include \c plot.setup=1 \c plot.run=1 or \c plot.all=1 in maos command line.